Here are a few things before we begin: I do not own Princess Tutu. I'm pretty sure we've both got this figured out.

 Almost against her own will, Ahiru cried, "Yes!
 I want to be Odette!"

-Odette's form dissolved into a sea of white weightless swan feathers floating towards Ahiru, who lost herself in the unforgiving whiteness.
-Yes, little duck…yes, you made the right choice…for me, that is.
+Odette's form dissolved into a sea of white weightless swan feathers floating towards Ahiru, who lost herself in the unforgiving sea of white.

 Trees swayed gently in the breeze.
 The clouds seemed as if they could stand still for an eternity.
 Rue closed her eyes, enjoying the perfect weather.